AGButt04/To-Do-List/README.md

 - **Interactive Design**: Dialog-based input and list selection

 ## ✨ Key Features
-- ➕ **Add Tasks**: Create tasks with name and priority using dialog prompts
+- ➕ **Add Tasks**: Create tasks with a name and priority using dialog prompts
 - ✏️ **Edit Tasks**: Modify task name, priority, or completion status
 - ✅ **Mark Complete**: Set tasks as done with visual status update
 - 🗑️ **Remove Tasks**: Delete selected tasks from the list